-Is a Pumpkin a Gourd?
+Is a Pumpkin a Squash or a Gourd?

 According to the Missouri Botanical Garden, squash, gourds, and pumpkins are all part of the Cucurbitaceae family (try and say that five times fast).
 It's a very large family of fruit (more on that later).
 If the entire Cucurbitaceae clan got together for a reunion, it would have more than 900 species RSVP-ing for the occasion.
 The family includes everything from pumpkins to honeydews to spaghetti squash to cucumbers to watermelon to those decorative gourds that start populating tablescapes and porches at this time of year.

-Now, brace yourself because this is about to turn into a botanical who's-on-first routine: Not all gourds are squash, but many squashes are gourds and a pumpkin is a squash and also a gourd.
+Now, brace yourself because this is about to turn into a botanical "Who's on first?" routine: Not all gourds are squash, but many squashes are gourds and a pumpkin is both a squash and a gourd.

 Complicating the matter even more is the fact that the term "pumpkin" doesn't really mean anything botanically speaking, as they are actually just plain old squash.
 Squash are divided into two categories: tender or summer squash, and hard-skinned or winter squash.
 Summer squash includes things like zucchini, pattypan, and, well, summer squash.
 Winter squash are hard with thick skins that help them last through the long winter.
 Think of things like butternut, acorn, hubbards, spaghetti, buttercup, and of course pumpkins.

 As for gourds, that term includes plants in both the genera Cucurbita (soft-skinned gourds) and Lagenaria (hard-skinned gourds), so a pumpkin is also technically a gourd.
 If you're not confused enough already, here's one more fun fact: Pumpkins are both squash and gourds, and also… fruit.
 At least according to the Farmer's Almanac, all of those edible, seed-filled squash and gourds are fruit.